The Souris Valley Animal Shelter (SVAS)

 We engage in other community activities such as:

-- Read to the Animals, which promotes confidence in literacy for children and adults by allowing individuals to read to an animal of their choice on a weekly basis.
+- Rescue Readers, which promotes confidence in literacy for children and adults by allowing individuals to read to an animal of their choice on a weekly basis.
 This program also allows shelter pets to socialize prior to adoption, raising the adoptability of the pet significantly.
-Read to the Animals has a participation rate of approximately 900 children per year, and has served over 3,000 children to-date.
+Rescue Readers has a participation rate of approximately 900 children per year and has served over 3,000 children to-date.

 - Pet Therapy, which promotes companionship to the most vulnerable citizens in Minot by taking pets to facilities such as nursing homes, domestic violence centers, the YWCA, and homeless shelters throughout the community.
 Pet Therapy is run entirely by volunteers in the community and allows the shelter pets to experience new environments prior to being adopted.
 In 2019 the SVAS team expanded this program to reach individuals combating opioid addiction.